 - Improving athletic performance and recovery

-The benefits of red light therapy include:
+5 benefits of red light therapy may include (1-5):

 - Improving blood flow and promoting circulation